matthewwachter/td-sourcerer/README.md

 	- Ripple
 	- Stretch

-- **File** - Specify a file on the disk that starts in black and ends in white.
+- **File** - Specify a file on the disk
+	- Should start in black and end in white.
+	- The file is played over the duration of the transition set with the "Transition Time" parameter

-- **TOP** - Specify a TOP that starts in black and ends in white.
+- **TOP** - Specify a TOP in the scene
+	- Should start in black and end in white.
+	- A "transition_progress" channel is provided in the CHOP output of the Sourcerer component as to easily drive a generative transition while using the TOP transition type.

 ###Follow Actions